 Credit for courses taken through the program might be counted toward future degrees at other institutions, depending on the institution’s requirements and regulations.
 Inquiries about eligibility for credit acceptance at other institutions should be directed to those institutions.

 The program does not sponsor its own courses, sections of courses or noncredit courses for continuing education students.
+Continuing Education students are not eligible to take Visual or Performing Arts courses or Writing courses.
 Very few courses are offered in the evening.
 Courses are not offered during the summer.

 Students taking courses through the program for premedical purposes should know that the University will not process their medical school applications.